 Salads go very much in and out of favor in our house.
 We tend to eat them much more often in the summer as a lighter side, with Mexican street corn salad being a big favorite this year.
 Then I sometimes make a heartier salad for lunch, like a Vietnamese chicken salad or wild rice salad.

 However as the weather cools, I sometimes forget about them a bit more.
 Then I make one that’s perfect for this time of year and I get back in the habit.
-This beet apple salad is so incredibly easy to make and is also very flexible in how you serve it.
+This beet apple salad is exactly one of those.
+It’s so incredibly easy to make and is also very flexible in how you serve it.

 It’s perfect as a side – think steak, roast chicken, salmon and more – plus also great as an appetizer or even lunch.
-I’m already thinking of more things to pair it with.
+I’m already thinking of more things to pair it with, like even simply some hasselback sweet potaotes.

 One of the things that really makes this salad for me is the maple vinaigrette.
 It’s so incredibly easy to make, but adds a wonderful pop of flavor.